benj-lazaro/100-days-of-code-python-pro-bootcamp/day-29-password-manager/readme.md

 * Ask for the name of a website
 * Ask for the registered email address or username
 * Ask for the registered password or offer to generate a complex and long password
-* Ask to store provided information
+* Computer generated password is automatically copied to the host OS clipboard
-* Stores the information to a text file upon confirmation
+* Writes the created credentials to a text file (local offline storage)
+* Check and inform the user of empty field entries

 ### How does it work?